jannikmi/jannikmi/README.md

 My interests include: algorithms, automation, AGI, computational geometry, hyperparameter optimization, machine learning and reinforment learning.

-:exclamation: I am currently looking for a **Machine Learning Engineer** position (Research, Python) in Berlin.

 You can contact me on [LinkedIn](https://www.linkedin.com/in/jannik-michelfeit-546b7a181/) or via [Mail](mailto:github@michelfe.it).